cce-bigdataintro-1160/CEBD-1160-spring-2019/3-python.md

 ### Optional homework(no need to submit, preparation for next class)
 * Read the `Part 1: Orientation` and `Part 2: Containers` from [Docker Getting Started](https://docs.docker.com/get-started/)
 * Research what is a Python external `library` and what can you do with it.
-* Research what are the `numpy` and `pandas` python libraries and what they're used for.
+* Research what are the `numpy` and `argparse` python libraries and what are they used for.

 ### Recommended Readings
 * [Official Python3 Documentation](https://docs.python.org/3/): Python3 documentation page